The-Marcy-Lab-School/Express-Simple-ToDo-List/README.md

 ## Directions
 You are to make a simple To-Do List.
 You will build out an HTML/JS front-end which makes fetch calls to an Express API back-end that you build as well.
 This is a full CRUD application.
 You will code your back-end in `app.js` and your front-end in `index.js`. **There is lots of starter code to help you.** However, it's up to you to understand it and use it to your advantange.

-Your project should fullfill the following UX requirements.
-Using your front-end, users should be able to:
+The frontend of your project should fullfill the following UX requirements by allowing users to be able to:
   * View a list of tasks
   * Create a task
   * Mark a task complete